-In Utah there are eleven accredited private four-year colleges.
+In Utah there are sixteen accredited private four-year colleges.
 Similar to public schools, private colleges and universities offer bachelor's or higher level programs and research opportunities, although they usually have smaller classes and higher tuition.
 Compare admission requirements and tuition details for private colleges in Utah.

 Browse Schools by Career in Utah

 Follow the links below to get information on accredited schools in our database that offer programs or degrees.